deta/space-docs/src/pages/docs/en/quickstart-guides/node.md

 })
 ```

+> ℹ️ We use [`nodemon`](https://www.npmjs.com/package/nodemon) to watch for changes in our code and restart the server automatically.
+You can use any other tool you like.

 If your Node Micro has a build step (e.g. because you are using TypeScript) use a config similar to the following:

 ```yaml